Dstaikos/go-reloaded/docs/analysis.md

 • The README.md file that explains the usage of the program

-• The folder pkg that contains all the functions from the piscine-go repository that are required.
+• The folder pkg that contains all the functions that are required.

 </h4>